KexinGAO42/KexinGAO42.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+Hey there, welcome 🤗

-Hello and welcome!
-I'm currently pursuing a Master's in [Computational Linguistics (CLMS)](https://www.compling.uw.edu/?gad_source=1&gclid=CjwKCAiA29auBhBxEiwAnKcSqlcj2RTvSsNeOyTujLnEqaIZt3VrxYMtidhJJWPCd-04tdZLKpqo9xoC85oQAvD_BwE) at the [University of Washington](https://www.washington.edu/) in Seattle.
-Before that, I obtained my first Master's in Linguistics at [The University of Edinburgh](https://www.ed.ac.uk/).
-I have also worked as a Product Manager at [ByteDance](https://www.bytedance.com/en/).
+I'm a Machine Learning Engineer at an indie game studio [Kooapps](https://www.linkedin.com/company/kooapps/mycompany/), where I tune and deploy cutting-edge Large Language Models and dive deep into ML Modeling for game data.
+I earned my Master's in Artificial Intelligence (NLP track) at the [University of Washington](https://www.washington.edu/) in Seattle and Master's in Linguistics at [The University of Edinburgh](https://www.ed.ac.uk/).
+I have also worked as an AI Product Manager at [ByteDance](https://www.bytedance.com/en/) in Beijing.

-My background spans linguistics, NLP, AI/ML, user experience and product management.
-I'm passionate about applying NLP and ML to real-world applications for human benefits.
-My interests include Natural Language Processing, Machine Learning, Responsible AI, and Human-Centered Design.
+My background spans linguistics, NLP, AI/ML and product design.
+I'm passionate about designing intelligent systems and shipping AI/ML solutions that tackle real-world challenges.
+My drive is rooted in transforming cutting-edge technology into impactful, practical applications.

-Let's explore how we can make a difference together!
+Outside of work, I play games 🎮, guitar 🎸, and think about how tech can make life better for all of us.

+Let's explore the possibilities together and create something extraordinary!

 ##### **Tech Stack**